Manuel C. Sobreviñas: Life and Ministry

-Sobreviñas was born in Dinalupihan, Philippines and was ordained a priest on March 10, 1951.
 Sobreviñas was appointed auxiliary bishop of the Archdiocese of Manila on April 7, 1979, as well as titular bishop of Tulana, and was consecrated on May 25, 1979.
+Concurrently, he served as parish priest of the Immaculate Conception Parish in Pasig.

-On February 25, 1993 he was appointed bishop to the Diocese of Imus until retirement on October 22, 2001.
-He died on 18 July 2020 at Cardinal Santos Medical Center.
-At the time of his death, Sobreviñas was the oldest living Filipino bishop.
+On February 25, 1993 he was appointed bishop of the Diocese of Imus and installed on April 1, 1993, replacing Felix Perez, who died in office.
+He served as bishop until retirement on October 22, 2001.